mohwa/seogi/README.md

 # seogi

-This library improved use way console api.
-So you will able to use console api more better and more simplity.
+This library improved use way console api so you will able to use them more better and more simplity and you can use similarly to existing console api.

 # NPM Package Install

 ```javascript
 npm i seogi
 ```

 ## Normal API

-You can use normal api like an console api

 ```javascript
 log('Hello World', { color: 'gray', backgroundColor: 'yellow', fontSize: '10px' });